Terrestrial locomotion: Posture

 Appendages can be used for movement in a lot of ways: the posture, the way the body is supported by the legs, is an important aspect.
 There are three main ways in which vertebrates support themselves with their legs – sprawling, semi-erect, and fully erect.
 Some animals may use different postures in different circumstances, depending on the posture's mechanical advantages.
 There is no detectable difference in energetic cost between stances.

 The "sprawling" posture is the most primitive, and is the original limb posture from which the others evolved.
-The upper limbs are typically held horizontally, while the lower limbs are vertical, though upper limb angle may be substantially increased in large animals.
+The upper part of the limbs are typically held horizontally, while the lower parts are vertical, though upper part angle may be substantially increased in large animals.
 The body may drag along the ground, as in salamanders, or may be substantially elevated, as in monitor lizards.
 This posture is typically associated with trotting gaits, and the body flexes from side-to-side during movement to increase step length.
 All limbed reptiles, excluding birds, and salamanders use this posture, as does the platypus and several species of frogs that walk.
 Unusual examples can be found among amphibious fish, such as the mudskipper, which drag themselves across land on their sturdy fins.
 Among the invertebrates, most arthropods – which includes the most diverse group of animals, the insects – have a stance best described as sprawling.
 There is also anecdotal evidence that some octopus species (such as the genus Pinnoctopus) can also drag themselves across land a short distance by hauling their body along by their tentacles (for example to pursue prey between rockpools) – there may be video evidence of this.
 The semi-erect posture is more accurately interpreted as an extremely elevated sprawling posture.
 This mode of locomotion is typically found in large lizards such as monitor lizards and tegus.

 Mammals and birds typically have a fully erect posture, though each evolved it independently.
 In these groups the legs are placed beneath the body.
 This is often linked with the evolution of endothermy, as it avoids Carrier's constraint and thus allows prolonged periods of activity.
 The fully erect stance is not necessarily the "most-evolved" stance; evidence suggests that crocodilians evolved a semi-erect stance in their forelimbs from ancestors with fully erect stance as a result of adapting to a mostly aquatic lifestyle, though their hindlimbs are still held fully erect.
 For example, the mesozoic prehistoric crocodilian Erpetosuchus is believed to have had a fully erect stance and been terrestrial.